 In-person support groups

-In-person support groups vary on location and therefore it is best to check with your treatment center if free support groups are offered in your home area.
+Support groups are a great way to find eating disorder resources in your community.
+In-person support groups vary based on location and therefore it is best to check with your treatment center to see if free support groups are offered in your home area.

 National Eating Disorder Association (NEDA): This is the largest non-profit organization in the United States that provides awareness and prevention of eating disorders.
 It also offers resources to family members and loved ones.